BCDevOps/openshift-wiki/docs/RH-SSO/ServiceDefinition.md

 The BC Government **Single Sign-On (SSO)** service, based on the Open Source Keycloak (aka Red Hat SSO) product, provides an industry standard (OIDC) and enterprise-policy compliant means of implementing authentication and authorization within applications that is also simple for development teams to provision, utilize and manage.

-Development teams are provisioned a set of `realmS` within a multi-tenant instance of Keycloak running in the [OpenShift Container Platform (OCP)](../OCP/ServiceDefinition.md) platform that can be self-administered and customized to the needs of one or more applications.
+Development teams are provisioned a set of `realm`s within a multi-tenant instance of Keycloak running in the [OpenShift Container Platform (OCP)](../OCP/ServiceDefinition.md) platform that can be self-administered and customized to the needs of one or more applications.

 Each realm will be configured with a set of centrally-managed identity providers (such as BCeID, IDIR, and GitHub) based on the needs of the team.
 Teams may add integrations with other identity providers within their realms based on their needs.